felipegb94/Efficient_PermutationTesting/README.md

 The package also makes use of the matrix completion code (GRASTA) developed by Jun He et al., which can be obtained here: https://sites.google.com/site/hejunzz/grasta

+All code under `Efficiend_PT/` was developed by the authors of the paper.
+Everything under `src/` is my own C++ implementation of the Efficient_PT algorithm.

 ## CS 766: Computer Vision - Final Project